Oratory Preparatory School: Athletics

 The Oratory Prep Rams compete in the Union County Interscholastic Athletic Conference, following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Prior to the NJSIAA's 2009 realignment, the school had participated in the Mountain Valley Conference, which included public and private high schools in Essex County, Somerset County and Union County.
 With 500 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public A for most athletic competition purposes, which included schools with an enrollment of 381 to 1,454 students in that grade range (equivalent to Group II for public schools).

-The boys track team won the indoor track Non-Public Group B state championship in 1980.
+The boys track team won the indoor / winter track Non-Public Group B state championship in 1980.
 The boys' track team won the Non-Public indoor relay state championship in 1980.
-The spring track team won the New Jersey Prep B Championship two years running (2009 and 2010).
+The spring / outdoor track team won the New Jersey Prep B Championship two years running (2009 and 2010).
 The track team won the inaugural winter track Prep B championship in February 2011.
+The boys track team placed 5th in the 1600 Sprint Medley Championship at Nike Outdoor Nationals 2023 in Eugene, Oregon, competing under the name "Ram Nation Track Club"; the relay team would go on to be named All-Americans.

 The boys cross country running team won the Non-Public Group C state championship in 1974 (as co-champion) and 1975.

 Oratory Golf's home course is Canoe Brook Country Club.
-The golf team was NJSIAA Non Public B State Champions in 2004-05, and won the NJSIAA Prep B state championship in 2005-06.
+The golf team was NJSIAA Non Public B State Champions in 2004–05, and won the NJSIAA Prep B state championship in 2005-06.
 For the 2006 season, the Oratory golf team was ranked 20th in the state by The Star-Ledger.
-Steve Zychowski won the state and Mount Valley tournaments and helped lead the golf team to a win in the NJSIAA Parochial B tournament in 2009.

 For 14 consecutive years through 2009, the swim team won the Mountain Valley Conference and won the NJ Prep B Championship in 2004.
-The cross country team was the NJISAA Prep B State Champions in 2004, and has continually placed first in the conference for the past ten years.
-The team is led by Coach E.J.
-Cronin, who is also the junior varsity baseball coach.
 The varsity baseball team were conference champions in 2006, a feat not accomplished since 1956, and had a perfect in-conference record of 12-0.